 Electronic waste is one of India’s fastest growing waste streams, with the informal sector managing up to 95 percent of the electronic waste.
 GEC, in partnership with the Center for Responsible Business (CRB) in Delhi, India, are exploring how capacity building criteria in IT product sustainability standards, linked to Sustainable Development Goals (SDGs), can be used to focus industry resources towards addressing the electronic waste challenge in India.

-GEC and CRB are pleased to announce the publication of two reports:
+GEC and CRB are pleased to announce the publication of three reports:

 - Capacity Building Opportunities and End of Life Management Criteria for a Voluntary Consensus Standard Report.
 This report provides foundational information and identifies opportunities for development of capacity building criteria, based on research and interviews with key Indian stakeholders (e.g. government representatives, industry association representatives, IT producers, recyclers, sector experts, and NGOs).